capactio/capact/docs/tutorial/content-creation/README.md

 **Interface**

-It accepts an user input defined earlier and two TypeInstaces:
+It accepts a user input defined earlier and two TypeInstaces:
 * postgresql - it's needed to get a database address
 * user - a database user to changes a password

+The Interface outputs modified User TypeInstance, to enable future parent workflows to consume updated password.

 <details>
   <summary>och-content/interface/database/postgresql/change-password.yaml</summary>